atulsharma0071/Requriments-Checker/README.md

 # Requriments-Checker
-A Python tool for automated dependency compatibility checks in GitHub repositories

 A Python tool for automated dependency compatibility checks in GitHub repositories.

 This repository provides a tool to automate the verification of dependency versions for Python projects.
 By cloning a specified GitHub repository and analyzing the requirements.txt file, it checks each listed dependency for compatibility with the current environment.
 Any version mismatches or missing dependencies are logged in a report file, making it easier to ensure the repository's requirements are met.